FarmBot-Docs/farmbot-software/v12/FarmBot-Software/how-to-guides/measure-soil-moisture.md

 # Step 1: Add the soil moisture sensor

-Ensure you have added the **SOIL MOISTURE** sensor by checking the SENSORS widget on the Controls page.
+Ensure you have added the **SOIL MOISTURE** sensor by checking the SENSORS list in the Sensors panel.
 If you do not see the sensor, add it using [these instructions](../../The-FarmBot-Web-App/sensors.md#creating-sensors).

 ![sensor list](_images/sensor_list.png)